Barcelona

 • Contemporary Mediterranean restaurant, chef trained at Moments (2★ Michelin)

-• Private on-site parking, airport shuttle, Technogym gym
+• On-site private parking, airport shuttle, Technogym fitness

 Mandarin Oriental, Barcelona